DeepLabCut/Docker4DeepLabCut2.0/README.md

  The output should be: ``Hello from Docker!
 This message shows that your installation appears to be working correctly.``

-**(2)** Install nvidia-docker if you have Ubunutu < or = to 18.04, see https://nvidia.github.io/nvidia-docker/.
-Otherwise it is now batively installed.
+**(2)** Install nvidia-docker if you have Ubuntu < or = to 18.04, see https://nvidia.github.io/nvidia-docker/.
+Otherwise it is now natively installed.
 But, basically it is just:

     $ curl -s -L https://nvidia.github.io/nvidia-docker/gpgkey | \